jevinskie/frser-duino-teensy4/README.md

-frser-duino
+frser-duino-teensy4
 ===========

-Alternative code to serprog-duino.
+Alternative code to serprog-duino, ported to Teensy 4.1
-We're in process of melding all the good bits of serprog-duino into frser-duino and deprecating serprog-duino.

 Available targets (same as with serprog-duino):